aittiphon123/lineage2/README.md

 ### Not Everyone Agreed to the EULA

-- Contributors who never played the game are not bound by its EULA
+- Contributors who never played the game are not bound by its EULA.
-- Observing network traffic doesn't require agreeing to terms
+- Observing network traffic doesn't require agreeing to terms.
-- Information obtained lawfully by non-parties is not "tainted"
+- Information obtained lawfully by non-parties is not "tainted".

 ### The Law Overrides Contracts in Many Places